Curves

 , 1st tab RoR

-Secondly you move to the filters tab to determine how you want the curves to display.
+On the filters tab, you determine how you want the curves to display.
 If you want the curves to be the same during and after the roast your settings will be different than if you want additional post roast filtering/smoothing.
 These are critical settings so take your time here.
 As you adjust the settings, consider if the results allow you to understand and interpret your results so that you can improve taste in the cup.
-For some, to much variation in the curves becomes hard to interpret so they turn up the smoothing.
+For some, to much variation in the curves becomes hard to interpret, and the variation can be reduced by turning up the smoothing.

 Drop Spikes will drop huge spikes that are within your set limits.
 This filter removes all readings that would result in a delta value that is either very high or very low compared to the previous deltas.
-This filter is able to catch spikes that happen in the standard range temperature values and can therefore not be caught by the min-max filter.
+This filter can catch spikes that happen in the standard range temperature values which not be caught by the min-max filter.

 Swapping BT and ET without switching wires is easy.
 If you want to change the readings from the ET and BT probe to swap them, you do that on the filters tab of Curves dialog, by checking the box ET<->BT